bradgrantham/bitmap_console_tests/README.md

 * use #defines and not ints, more suited to Z80 assembly
 * maybe tie into CP/M emulator, make sure this supports least common denominator terminal codes

+Borrows some code in body and some structure from https://github.com/bradgrantham/dt

 From http://www.inwap.com/pdp10/ansicode.txt: